YuelingLiu/sfsu-joseo-csc648-848-05-sw-engineering-spring-2023-T03/credentials/README.md

 6. Database password team0303
 7. Database name (basically the name that contains all your tables)
 8. Clear instructions with examples on how to use all the above information.
-    To access from the web server
+    To access from the web server:
     From the project directory
     cd credentials
     ch mod 400 key.pem